fjarri/reikna/doc/source/tutorial-basic.rst

 Transformation restrictions
 ===========================

+There are some limitations of the transformation mechanics:

 #.
 Transformations are strictly elementwise.
-   It means that you cannot specify the index to read from or to write to in the transformation code --- it stays the same as the one in the main kernel.
+   It means that you cannot specify the index to read from or to write to in the transformation code --- it stays the same as the one used to read the value in the main kernel.
 #.
 Transformations connected to the input nodes must have only one output, and transformations connected to the output nodes must have only one input.
    This restriction is, in fact, enforced by the signature of :py:meth:`~tigger.core.Computation.connect`.
 #.
 External endpoints of the output transformations cannot point to existing nodes in the transformation tree.